-The Church of the Holy Apostles, Fort Worth, Texas, was established as a mission of the Episcopal Diocese of Dallas on June 12, 1964, by the Rt.
+The Church of the Holy Apostles, Fort Worth, Texas, was established as a Mission of the Episcopal Diocese of Dallas on June 12, 1964, by the Rt.
 Rev. C. Avery Mason, Bishop.
-The first Vicar was the Rev. James P. DeWolfe, Jr., then Rector of the sponsoring All Saints' Church.
+The first Vicar was the Rev. James P. DeWolfe, Jr., then Rector of the sponsoring All Saints' Parish.

-On Sunday, June 21, 1964, the first Holy Eucharist was celebrated in a rented storefront in the Western Hills shopping center on Highway 80.
+On Sunday, June 21, 1964, The Fourth Sunday after Trinity, the first Holy Eucharist was celebrated at 9:00 a.m. in a rented storefront in the Western Hills shopping center on Highway 80, with 42 in attendance.

 On December 31, 1964, a five-acre tract of land at 9100 Chapin Road, near the western edge of Fort Worth, was purchased.
-The first celebration of the Holy Eucharist in the new building was held in September 1968.
+The first celebration of the Holy Eucharist in the new building was held at 7:30 a.m. on September 1, 1968 (The Thirteenth Sunday after Trinity), with 23 in attendance.
+A second Mass was celebrated that day at 10:30 a.m., with 51 worshipers gathered.

 Parish Status Achieved